microsoft/tfs-cli/README.md

 ```

 ## Troubleshooting
-If you use --save to set a default value for an option, you may need to override it by explicitly providing the option with a different value.
+If you used --save to set a default value for an option, you may need to override it by explicitly providing the option with a different value.
+You can clear any saved settings by running `tfx reset`.
 To see detailed tracing output, you can set a value for the TFX_TRACE environment value and then run commands.
 That may offer a clue into the problem.
 It will certainly help if logging an issue.

 <sub>Linux/OSX</sub>